dorinaaa/TrackTik/README.md

 - **Scalability**: The codebase is highly extensible, allowing for seamless addition of new providers and consumers.
 - **Database Integration**: Future plans include implementing a database layer to enhance data management and retrieval.
 - **Testing**: Work is ongoing to improve test coverage for robustness and reliability.
-- **Logging**: Efforts are being made to enhance logging mechanisms for better monitoring and troubleshooting.

 ## Installation and Setup